nginx/agent/README.md

 ## Collecting Metrics
 Agent interfaces with NGINX process information and parses NGINX logs to calculate and report metrics.
 When interfacing with NGINX Plus, Agent pulls relevant information from the NGINX Plus API.

 ### NGINX Open Source
-When running alongside an open source instance of NGINX, Agent requires that NGINX Access and Error are turned on and contain all default variables.
+When running alongside an open source instance of NGINX, Agent requires that NGINX Access and Error logs are turned on and contain all default variables.

 ### NGINX Plus
-In order for Agent to work properly with an NGINX Plus instance, the API needs to be configured in nginx.conf for that instance.
+For Agent to work properly with an NGINX Plus instance, the API needs to be configured in that instance's nginx.conf.
 See [Instance Metrics Overview](https://docs.nginx.com/nginx-management-suite/nim/about/overview-metrics/) for more details.
 Once NGINX Plus is configured with the `/api/` endpoint, Agent will automatically use it on startup.

 ## Event Notifications
 Agent allows a gRPC connected control system to register a listener for a specific event.
-The control mechanism is then invoked when an associated system signal is sent by Agent.
+The control mechanism is then invoked when Agent sends an associated system signal.
 The source of a notification can be either the NGINX instance or Agent itself.
 Here's a list of currently supported events:

 | Event                            | Description                                  |
 | -------------------------------- | -------------------------------------------- |